 - Strawman Political: Pamela Lisketter and her group.
-Also Too Dumb to Live—it turns out the Followers of the Jaguar God are not interested in your help.
+Also Too Dumb to Live — it turns out the Followers of the Jaguar God were not interested in their help.

 - Theme Naming: Walker's horses are named Bastard and Son of a Bitch.
 Nantucket's ships are mostly named after abolitionists or related personages.

 - Twofer Token Minority: Marian Alston is a Threefer Token Minority, although she might not take kindly to that description.